steveinnyc/Stackathon/README.md

 Project title to be updated to "Puppy Date."

-Current development on hold due to career development priorities.
+Current development has been on hold due to career development priorities.